GayleNThompsonIgwebike/JavaScript-Core-3-Coursework-Week3/practice/code-reading.md

 ```

 What will be the output of this code.
 Explain your answer in 50 words or less.

+Q2.
+ANSWER: In this code, the value of x will output 10 as it is a globally scopped variable.
+The terminal will not log the y variable because it only exists within it's function as a local variable.
+To see the output, you'll need to log the function within itself.

 ## Question 3